 See our terms and conditions for further information regarding passports, visas and health requirements.

 If any problems occur whilst on your holiday, please contact the manager of the hotel or our representative in the region.
 If this does not resolve the problem please contact one of the Imagine Travel offices in the UK or our out of hours line.
 We would much prefer to resolve any problem at source and at the time of occurrence (if possible).
 Please see our Terms and Conditions for further information.
 If you fail to follow the simple complaints procedure set out here and in our Terms and Conditions, your right to claim any compensation you may otherwise have been entitled to may be affected or even lost as a result.

-The telephone numbers for your particular hotel/s and that of the Imagine Travel representatives in your region can be found on the contact sheet included in your travel pack.
+The telephone numbers for your particular hotel/s and that of the Imagine Travel representatives in your region (where applicable) can be found on the contact sheet included in your travel pack.